Dyikot/Tetris/README.md

 # Tetris
- Tetris разработанный с помощью SDL 2.
+ Tetris developed with SDL 2.